NVIDIA/aistore/docs/getting_started.md

 $ getfattr -n user.bar foo
 ```

-### MacOS
+### macOS

-MacOS/Darwin is also supported, albeit for development only.
+macOS/Darwin is also supported, albeit for development only.
-Certain capabilities related to querying the state-and-status of local hardware resources (memory, CPU, disks) may be missing, which is why we **strongly** recommend Linux for production deployments.
+Certain capabilities related to querying the state and status of local hardware resources (memory, CPU, disks) may be missing, which is why we **strongly** recommend Linux for production deployments.

 ## Make

-AIS comes with its own build system that we use in a variety of development and production environments.
+AIS comes with its build system that we use in a variety of development and production environments.
 The very first `make` command to run would be:

 ```console
 $ make help